Causal evidence for social group sizes from Wikipedia editing data: A model of group formation based on mistrust

-The arrival and departure of users thus forms a kind of `detailed-balance' model for the statistical stability of the group spectrum, i.e. the probability of finding a group of size $N$.
-Let us assume that the set of agents affiliated with the Wikipedia platform is large and broad in its characteristics.
-This can be expressed by saying it has maximum entropy.
-Now, suppose that a new Wikipedia topic page is started at random by any agent.
-Eventually another agent will find the changes and be attracted by the seed of a common interest.
-Indeed, a high proportion of edits is carried out by automated processes that police the platform.
-Coincidence doesn't imply complete alignment between the agents, and they may contend with one another at a rate proportional to the number of others in the group.
-This leads to kinetic work activity proportional to $N-1$.

 Let us assume that there is a reservoir of agents whose intentions are distributed with high entropy.
 Wikipedia does not advertise nor incentivize editing in any way, so the arrival of a single agent to edit a page is completely ad hoc.
 Using Promise Theory\cite{promisebook}, we can assume that a topic is represented by a direction in the space of promise outcomes and that there will be a subset of the agents who are aligned with their understanding of this approximate topic.
+The arrival and departure of users now indicates a kind of `detailed-balance' model for the statistical stability of the group spectrum, i.e. the probability of finding a group of size $N$.
+We can assume, from the earlier remarks, that the set of users affiliated with the Wikipedia platform is large and broad in its characteristics, i.e. it has effectively maximum entropy at large $N$.

+Suppose that a new Wikipedia topic page is started at random by any user or agent.
+Eventually another agent will find the changes and be attracted by the seed of a common interest.
+If users trusted one another there would be no need to look, but if they don't then they invest time to verify and possibly alter the text.
+This hub attraction leads to kinetic work activity proportional to $N-1$.

+To determine the rate of attention for the agents, we follow the guidance offered by the dimensions of work/energy for work done by a pressure or force and the resultant kinetic response.
+Precise details needn't be known to find the rate of temporal evolution as a velocity change from the kinetic work ($1/2mv^2$).